HacAtac/hac-application-tracker/README.md

 <h1>Job Application Tracker<h1>

 <h2>Description</h2>
-  <p>Created With: Front-End: React, state, hooks, props, JSX, conditional rendering, tailwind + css, MVC structure.
-Back-End: Node, Express, Mysql2, Sequelize.</br>
+  <p>Created With: Front-End: React, Redux, Node, mySQL, REST API, </br>
  First: I've used MySQL/Sequelize ORM to make a DB for Users, and Applications</br>
  Second: I've then used express to make a RESTful API </br>
  Third: Once I've tested all HTTP CRUD methods i've then moved to the front-end</br>